Master’s Programme in Computer Science

 120 credits

-- Type of instruction: On campus, day, full-time
+- Type of instruction: On campus, day-time, full-time

 Welcome letter (published 3 weeks before start)